MonkeyAndres/fastai-course-exercises/README.md

-# fastai-course-exercises
+# FastAI Course exercises
 Exercises from the FastAI deep learning course.
+No more theory, let's play around!